-- portfolio duration adjustments to match the expected run-off of liabilities; - retention of cash or marketable fixed-income assets with a modest impact on capital gains and
+- a prudent profit participation policy and the build-up of reserves (provisions for surpluses and capitalisation reserves for policyholders); - portfolio duration adjustments to match the expected run-off of liabilities; and - retention of cash or marketable fixed-income assets with a modest impact on capital gains and losses.

-A dashboard incorporates indicators tracking these levers: such as average portfolio rate of return, fixedincome portfolio hedging rate, reserves allowance, etc.
+A dashboard incorporates indicators tracking these levers: such as average portfolio rate of return, fixed-income portfolio hedging rate, reserves allowance, etc.